greenbloodshed/greenbloodshed/README.md

 ⚡ I am an IT professional, aspiring security engineer and cybersecurity enthusiast.
 I'm also a life long gamer, and a Trekie.

 🌱 I am currently learning Python.
+Check out my 'python-learning' repo to see my progress, or learn along!

 💫 #TrekValues